MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the ScanParameters property is 2 (FullScan).
-If the value is already 1, this switch does nothing.
+If the value is already 1 (QuickScan), this switch does nothing.

 ```yaml
 Type: SwitchParameter